 Scott (2009) gives paramount importance to agriculture in the formation of Hill and Valley societies.
 He writes: “The permanent association of the state and sedentary agriculture is at the center of this story” (p.
 9).
 In the valleys, people can practice wet-rice agriculture, which both supports a large population, and binds it to an area, crucial for state-making (p.
 41).
 On the other hand, shifting agriculture, which involves dispersed populations, mixed cropping, and less labor (hence binding a smaller population to its upkeep), ‘is the anathema to all state-makers’ (p.
 77).
-For comparability, I first coded agricultural intensity referencing the Ethnographic Atlas (Murdock et al, 1999) feature 28 (Agriculture: Intensity).
+For comparability, I first coded agricultural intensity referencing the Ethnographic Atlas (Murdock et al., 1999) feature 28 (Agriculture: Intensity).
 However, it soon became clear that in the EHR, only three of the five codes from the Ethnographic Atlas variable can be observed: horticulturalists, shifting agriculturalists, and intensive agriculturalists.
-Furthermore, some groups seem to practice both shifting and intensive (wet-rice) agriculture (such as Tiwa, Doloi et al 2024:4).
+Furthermore, some groups seem to practice both shifting and intensive (wet-rice) agriculture (such as Tiwa, Doloi et al. 2024:4).
 So, I revised this variable to have three values: non-intensive (including shifting agriculture and horticulture), mixed (when they practice both), and intensive (wet-rice agriculture).
 I used information from grammars, ethnographies, research papers on agricultural practices, and where available, I used the existing code from the Ethnographic Atlas feature.

+Table 1: Mapping of Ethnographic Atlas feature 28 (Agriculture: Intensity) codes to agricultural_intensity variable and associated Hill/Valley scoring in this study.